Frequently Asked Questions

-Refresh.ED is a component of the Western Australian Healthy Children Program, funded by the Department of Health, Western Australia as a joint Australian, State and Territory Government initiative under the National Partnership Agreement on Preventive Health.
+Refresh.ED was initially developed as a component of the Western Australian Healthy Children Program.
+It was funded by the Department of Health, Western Australia as a joint Australian, State and Territory Government initiative under the National Partnership Agreement on Preventive Health.

 Who is Refresh.ED for?

 Refresh.ED food and nutrition materials have been developed for Kindergarten to Year 10 teachers.
 However, school nurses, community health nurses, school support staff and administrators, nutrition professionals, health promotion officers and researchers may also find the materials useful.

 A focus on food can be a relevant and engaging way to achieve outcomes in many learning areas as well as teach children critical food and nutrition survival skills.